 Safety is one of the core physical needs of human beings (Law 4) and, by extension, one of the necessary requirements of a settlement.
 Therefore, according to Doxiadis, security can trump virtually any forces-including the powerful centripetal force (Law 40-41)-that influence the form of a settlement.
-The use of settlements as a means of defense is ancient in origin, creating a wide variety of walled towns, defensive villages and cloaked cities of civilizations past.
-Authors such as Anthony Morris and Spiro Kostof discuss these at length.
+The use of settlements as a means of defense is ancient in origin, creating a

 In the past, centripetal forces and the need for security often coincided to create circular settlements.
 This form minimized wall length to be defended while maximizing the enclosed area.
 In contrast, the rise of the airplane as a military force fueled the argument for, and subsequent creation of, dispersed settlements that spread away from any central 'core.'
-This distributed a lowdensity population across a maximum area, in order to reduce potential casualties.
+This distributed a low-density population across a maximum area, in order to reduce potential casualties.